One Jesselton Waterfront

 The One Jesselton Waterfront is a mixed development project comprising a shopping and entertainment centre, condominium and offices in Kota Kinabalu, Sabah, Malaysia.
 Together with the Jesselton Quay, Kota Kinabalu City Waterfront and Kota Kinabalu Convention City which is developed by other developers, it is part of waterfront revitalisation projects to transform Kota Kinabalu into a metropolitan city.
-Similar like the Jesselton Quay, the project total is around MYR1.8 billion.
-As 30th of September 2021, this project have been terminated by Gabungan AQRS due to the pandemic.
+Similar to the Jesselton Quay, the project total is around MYR1.8 billion.
+The project was terminated on 30 September 2021 by Gabungan AQRS due to the pandemic.